SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 the "miracle medications" that the Trumpsters swore up and down were a safe, easy, and cheap cure for COVID-19.
 People believed that, and then they died.

+Now, ivermectin and hydroxychloroquine are perfectly reasonable drugs &ndash; in the applications for which they are known to work.
+Those applications are invertebrate parasite infestations and malaria, respectively.
+Neither of them has _anything_ to do with COVID-19.

-So why are the studies of real COVID-19 therapies like vaccines and molnupiravir so ethically squeaky clean, while the Republican-amplifed crap is useless and corrupt?
+So why are the studies of real COVID-19 therapies like vaccines and molnupiravir so ethically squeaky clean, whereas the Republican-amplifed crap around ivermectin and hydroxychloroquine is medically useless and scientifically corrupt?
 Today came news from _Retraction Watch_ that the study they all cite about ivermectin has been retracted. <sup id="fn1a">[[1]](#fn1)</sup>
-- The forensic journalism initially found that the data was _clearly faked:_ there were big blocks of patient data that had been copied &amp; pasted repeatedly, i.e., some of the patients didn't even exist.
-The authors admitted it was "rigged, sabotaged, or mistakenly entered."
+- The forensic journalism by the BBC, quoted in _Retraction Watch_, initially found that the data was _clearly faked:_ there were big blocks of patient data that had been copied &amp; pasted repeatedly, i.e., some of the patients didn't even exist.
+The authors admitted it was "rigged, sabotaged, or mistakenly entered" &ndash; their exact words.
 - However, in their official retraction, they admitted no such thing.
 They claimed what got submitted was a file of data meant to "train a research assistant" instead of the real data.
 They claim this was an 'innocent mistake'.
 They also claim the results